Atlantic.Net Blog

 /dev/shm/PostgreSQL.613016838: data

-It is also recommended to enable email notifications so that Rkhunter sends an email in case a threat is found on your system.
+It is also recommended to enable email notifications so that Rkhunter sends an email if a threat is found on your system.

 nano /etc/rkhunter.conf